Dragon Ball Z: Budokai: Gameplay

-The Budokai series plays like a typical 2-D fighting game.
-As well as including the regular punch and kick buttons, there is the ability to shoot ki blasts, which can also be used in specific special moves.
-The special moves are mainly taken directly from the anime, including Goku's Kamehameha, Vegeta's Galick Gun and Frieza's Death Beam.
+The Budokai series combines the gameplay elements of both Dragon Ball GT: Final Bout and Dead or Alive 3.
+The controls includes regular punch and kick buttons, as well as the ability to unleash ki blasts as standard projectiles, which can also be used in specific special moves via input codes.

+The special moves are mainly taken directly from the anime, including Son Goku's Kamehameha, Vegeta's Galick Gun and Frieza's Death Beam.

 Although these mechanics have stuck with the series, other ideas such as the "Hyper Mode", the ability to move at incredible speeds, fly freely, and "Beam Struggles" between two characters' beam attacks, were later replaced in favour of other techniques.